Stationary broken parity states in active matter models: How is generic behavior restored?

 The above examples illustrate clearly the considerations that are required to determine whether or not a particular model will exhibit generic behavior.
-When applied to the model system studied in Section \ref{sec:aPFCModel} these considerations explain why the addition of the term $c_2P^3$ to Eqs.~\eqref{eq:dtapfc} results in drifting asymmetric states [Fig.~\ref{fig:aPFC}(e)].
-For the nonreciprocal Cahn-Hilliard model (Section~\ref{sec:cCH}) related higher order interaction terms play a similar role, except in special cases, as illustrated by the role of of the parameters $\beta$ and $\tilde \beta$ in Eqs.~\eqref{eq:coupledSH}, and likewise for the (linearly) coupled Cahn-Hilliard and Swift-Hohenberg equations in Section~\ref{sec:CH+SH}.
+When applied to the model system studied in Sec.~\ref{sec:aPFCModel} these considerations explain why the addition of the term $c_2P^3$ to Eqs.~\eqref{eq:dtapfc} results in drifting asymmetric states [Fig.~\ref{fig:aPFC}(e)].
+For the nonreciprocal Cahn-Hilliard model (Sec.~\ref{sec:cCH}) related higher order interaction terms play a similar role, except in special cases, as illustrated by the role of the parameters $\beta$ and $\widetilde \beta$ in Eqs.~\eqref{eq:coupledSH}.
+Examples where generic behavior is restored are the nonreciprocal Cahn-Hilliard models considered in Refs.~\cite{SaAG2020prx,FrTh2023arxiv}.
+In Ref.~\cite{SaAG2020prx} the model includes a reciprocal quartic nonlinearity in the free energy and the derived model in Ref.~\cite{FrTh2023arxiv} features all interspecies interaction terms up to cubic order in the order parameter fields.
+Similarly, one can prevent a spurious gradient dynamics form for the (linearly) coupled Cahn-Hilliard and Swift-Hohenberg equations in Sec.~\ref{sec:CH+SH}.
 There one could also imagine a different coupling, a linear coupling that breaks the conservation of the Cahn-Hilliard field.
 Such a coupling also restores generic behavior.
-The coupled passive and active PFC model~\eqref{eq:apfc2} is a simplified version of a more general model whose structure follows from dynamical density functional theory~\cite{VHKW2022arxiv}.
-Such a model not only includes nonlinear terms in the polarization field (corresponding to $c_2 \neq 0$) but also feature nonlinear variational coupling terms between all three fields and variational gradient coupling terms involving the densities.
-Based on our theoretical study it is clear that any variational coupling term between the polarization field and any of the density fields would restore generic behavior, while any variational coupling between the densities, including either nonlinearities or gradients, would fail to do so.
-Furthermore, as discussed for the active PFC model without passive particles, the presence of resting asymmetric states (red branches in Figs.~\ref{fig:apfc2_snaking_phi0j} and \ref{fig:apfc2_snaking_shiftphi02_0.15_phi0j}) also requires the absence of a nonlinearity in the mixed conserved and nonconserved dynamics of the polarization field $P$ (i.e.~$c_2=0$).
+The coupled passive and active PFC model~\eqref{eq:apfc2} \Resub{results from an approximation to a more general PFC model whose structure is systematically derived} from dynamical density functional theory in Ref.~\cite{VHKW2022msmse}.
+The general model not only includes nonlinear terms in the polarization field (corresponding to $c_2 \neq 0$) but also features nonlinear variational coupling terms between all three fields and variational gradient coupling terms involving the densities.
+Based on our theoretical study it is clear that any variational coupling term between the polarization field and any of the density fields will restore generic behavior, while any variational coupling between the densities, including either nonlinearities or gradients, would fail to do so.
+Furthermore, as discussed for the active PFC model without passive particles, the presence of resting asymmetric states (red branches in Figs.~\ref{fig:apfc2_snaking_phi0j} and \ref{fig:apfc2_snaking_shiftphi02_0.15_phi0j}) also requires the absence of nonlinearities in the nonconserved part of the mixed conserved and nonconserved dynamics of the polarization field $P$ (i.e., $c_2=0$).
+Finally, we now also understand why the nonlinear coupling $\varepsilon u_2^3$ in the reaction-diffusion model in Eq.~\eqref{eq:rd} precludes resting asymmetric states.